pixiiidust/semantic-ising/README.md

-# Semantic Ising Simulator
+# Semantic Ising Simulator (Alpha Ver.)

-A multilingual semantic Ising model simulator that explores how semantically identical words across languages converge in embedding space under Ising dynamics.
-The simulator visualizes multilingual embedding alignment and reveals latent structure as the system approaches critical temperature.
+A multilingual semantic Ising model simulator that explores how semantically identical words across languages potentially converge in their embedding space under Ising dynamics.
+The simulator visualizes multilingual embedding alignment and reveals latent structure as the language space approaches critical temperature.

 ## 📋 Table of Contents